ShueLee8226/Week16/Deployment.md

 7.while in the html path create your team file with .html (name have to be the same what you put in the index.html)

-8.complete deploy now just edited your team file.html and [ut what you want in there
+8.Deploy complete, now just edited your team file.html and [ut what you want in there
 ```
 [Link to help start html file](https://www.w3schools.com/html/default.asp)